Honesty, Understanding, Patience, Love...

 I moved back to Kansas after having a few medical emergencies in the family that I was not able to hover over being so far away.
 I worked for St. Francis Health Systems for 2 years, which allowed me to realize my dream of opening up my own direct primary care clinic, Accomplished Health and Wellness LLC.

 This clinic is ever evolving as my tastes in medicine change.
 I am not a pill pusher.
 In fact, if you have a cold, I will tell you.
 I am very big in preventative medicine.
-I am learning more and more about alternative therapies and am really interested in learning more about culinary and anthrosophic medicine.
+I am learning more and more about alternative therapies and am really interested in learning more about culinary medicine.
 Hopefully, I will be able to incorporate these into my practice in the future.